CS26-FPD-Explorer/FPD-Explorer/README.md

 ## Acknowledgments

 * [FPD library](https://gitlab.com/fpdpy/fpd) and its developer for providing the code needed to analyse the data
-* University of Glasgow School of Physics for giving us this project to develop especially [Dr Damien McGrouther](mailto:Damien.McGrouther@glasgow.ac.uk) and [Dr Trevor Almeida](mailto:Trevor.Almeida@glasgow.ac.uk)
+* University of Glasgow School of Physics & Astronomy for giving us this project to develop, especially [Dr Damien McGrouther](mailto:Damien.McGrouther@glasgow.ac.uk) and [Dr Trevor Almeida](mailto:Trevor.Almeida@glasgow.ac.uk)
-* University of Glasgow School of Computer Science for providing the course without which such a project would not have been doable
+* University of Glasgow School of Computing Science for providing the courses without which this project would not have been possible
-* [Justyna Toporkiewicz](mailto:2270645t@student.gla.ac.uk) for being our coach and helping us during this project
+* [Justyna Toporkiewicz](mailto:2270645t@student.gla.ac.uk) for being our coach and helping us during the development